Names of Beijing: Peking

 Portugal was the first European country to contact China in modern times.
 In Portuguese, the city is called Pequim.
 This name appeared in the letters of Francis Xavier in 1552.
 It transferred to English as "Pekin" and to French as Pékin.

 Jesuit missionary Martino Martini used "Peking" in De bello Tartarico historia (The Tartary [Manchu] War) (1654) and Novus Atlas Sinensis (New Atlas of China) (1655).
 In 1665, Martini's work was reissued as part of Atlas Maior (great atlas), a much-praised atlas by Dutch publisher Joan Blaeu.

 In English, both "Pekin" and "Peking" remained common until the 1890s, when the Imperial Post Office adopted Peking.

-Beginning in 1979, the Chinese government encouraged use of pinyin romanisation system.
-The New York Times adopted "Beijing" in 1986, with all major US media soon following.
+Beginning in 1979, the PRC government encouraged use of pinyin.
+The New York Times adopted "Beijing" in November 1986.
+The Associated Press and United Press International, which provided most world news coverage in American media, jointly agreed to adopt the "Beijing" spelling beginning on 1 March 1987.
 Elsewhere in the Anglosphere, the BBC switched in 1990.
 "Peking" is still employed in terms such as "Pekingese", "Peking duck", "Peking Man" and various others, as well as being retained in the name of Peking University.